N. Korean missile test fails hours after UN meeting on nukes

 The North routinely test-fires a variety of ballistic missiles, despite U.N. prohibitions, as part of its weapons development.
 While shorter-range missiles are somewhat routine, there is strong outside worry about each longer-range North Korean ballistic test.

 Saturday’s launch comes at a point of particularly high tension.
 Trump has sent a nuclear-powered submarine and the USS Carl Vinson aircraft supercarrier to Korean waters, and North Korea this week conducted large-scale, live-fire exercises on its eastern coast.
-The U.S. and South Korea also started installing a missile defense system that is supposed to be partially operational within days.
+The U.S. and South Korea also started installing a missile defense system that is supposed to be partially operational within days, while their two navies began joint military drills later Saturday.

+The South Korean navy said the drills are aimed at “deterring North Korea’s provocations and displaying the firm alliance between the United States and South Korea.”

 On Friday, the United States and China offered starkly different strategies for addressing North Korea’s escalating nuclear threat as Tillerson demanded full enforcement of economic sanctions on Pyongyang and urged new penalties.
 Stepping back from suggestions of U.S. military action, he even offered aid to North Korea if it ends its nuclear weapons program.